-- 1. Verify the existing wall thickness The distance from the condenser coil to the outdoor louver varies with sleeve depth, unit(s) ship standard with $1\frac{3}{8}$ "(35mm) & $1\frac{1}{2}$ "(38mm) baffles.
-In addition, EMI stocks an optional condenser-side air baffle kit for chassis installation in deeper-than-standard wall sleeves.
+- 1. Verify the existing wall thickness The distance from the condenser coil to the outdoor louver varies with sleeve depth, unit(s) ship standard with $1\frac{3}{8}$ "(35mm) & $1\frac{1}{2}$ "(38mm) baffles. (see Figure 9) In addition, EMI stocks an optional condenser-side air baffle kit for chassis installation in deeper-than-standard wall sleeves.
 For fast, trouble-free installation, know your wall sleeve depth when ordering. - 2.
 Verify weather angles Slide the unit into the wall sleeve.
-If the supply duct on the cooling chassis does not line up with the supply vent on the room cabinet, it is possible that the factory installed weather angle on the top and the sides will have to be reversed.
-This will allow approximately 1" (25.4mm) of adjustment for alignment with the supply vent when mounting the unit to the wall sleeve (see Figure 9 and Figure 10).
-Slide the unit back in the wall sleeve to verify proper fit.
+If the supply duct on the cooling chassis does not line up with the supply vent on the room cabinet, it is possible that the factory installed weather angle on the top and the sides will have to be adjusted or changed.
+This will allow for adjustment to align with the supply vent when mounting the unit to the wall sleeve (see Figure 10).
+Slide the unit back in the wall sleeve to verify proper fit after adjustment.